In a rut when it comes to knowing what to post on Facebook? Frustrated because you can't get in front of your fans?

 Trust me, you aren’t alone!

-This post will give you 17 killer Facebook post ideas for small business owners that are working NOW, by generating lots of likes, shares and, comments, as well as increasing click throughs to your website.
+This post will give you ideas that will generate lots of likes, shares and, comments, as well as increasing click throughs to your website.

 1. Pose a Problem and Ask for Advice